w4jbm/MBASIC-Protect/README.md

 It turns out that there are actually two different look ups--one for each counter.
 The PRE add counter points to one of 13 values in SINCON (the sin lookup table) and the POST add counter points to one of 11 values in ATNCON (the atan look up table).
 So there is the PRE adder, an XOR from the ATNCON table (using POST as the index), an XOR from the SINCON table (using PRE as the index), and finally the POST addition that gives the final result.

-Martin came to my aid again by disassembling UNPRO.COM and verifying that it actually used these two seperate tables.
+Martin (from the cpm mailing list) came to my aid again by disassembling UNPRO.COM and verifying that it actually used these two seperate tables.

 The source code also revealed that an interesting approach was used in MBASIC.
 If you SAVE with the ",P" option, the entire contents of the program space are encrypted, then saved to disk, and finaly unencrypted.